 Santorini was formed thousands of years ago by a colossal volcanic explosion.
 Today, however, the island’s wild beauty, unforgettable sunsets, multi-coloured sand beaches and charming villages attract travellers in search of romance, seclusion and authentic Greek vibes.

 Bathed in the blissful waters of the Aegean sea, the Cyclades are within easy reach of Athens and benefit from long sunny days from April through to September.

-There is certainly much more to the island than the nightlife hubs of San Antonio and Playa d’en Bossa, including 200 kilometres of exquisite coastline adorned with rocky inlets, turquoise coves and hidden beaches reachable only by boat.
+There is certainly much more to the island than the nightlife hubs of San Antonio and Playa d’en Bossa.
+For one, it boasts 200 kilometres of exquisite coastline adorned with rocky inlets, turquoise coves and hidden beaches reachable only by boat.

 Following the relaxation of Spanish charter rules, Ibiza has rapidly assumed its position as one of the world’s top superyacht destinations

 Croatia is another favorite charter spot in the Mediterranean, and with close to 2,000 kilometers of stunning coastline and hundreds of sun-drenched islands bathed in the azure Adriatic waters, it's easy to understand why.

 Devoid of large-scale tourist developments, the rocky Adriatic Coast offers scores of pinewood-backed pebble coves as well as wonderfully preserved, centuries-old architecture in cities such as Zagreb, Dubrovnik, Split and Zadar.